mphowardlab/mphowardlab.github.io/research/index.md

    include float.html
    content=content
 %}
-Viral capsids are spontaneously self-assembling structures, forming a protective shell that surrounds the virus's genetic material.
-Self-assembly plays a critical role in the virus life cycle and understanding the dynamics of the process can create an avenue for designing therapeutics; however, capturing the dynamics of self-assembly through conventional computer simulations, like atomistic simulations, is challenging due to the problem's inherent multidimensionality.
+Capsids are container-like structures made from proteins that form a protective shell around a virus's genetic material.
+Self-assembly of the capsid plays a critical role in the virus life cycle, and understanding the dynamics of this process may provide an avenue for designing therapeutics.
+However, characterizing the dynamic pathway of capsid self-assembly is challenging to for experiments, but the length and time scales of this process exceed current capabilities of atomistic molecular dynamics.

-To address this challenge, our research, in collaboration with Dr. Chris Kieslich, introduces an ultra-coarse-grained model for more efficient simulation of the self-assembly process.
-This approach systematically integrates surrogate modeling methodology, sparse sampling techniques, and established coarse-grained theory.
-The result can be a precise and efficient approximation of the protein's energy landscape, ideal for simulating viral capsid self-assembly.
+To address this challenge, we are working with Dr. Chris Kieslich to develop a computationally efficient ultra-coarse-grained model, representing each capsid protein as a single coarse-grained particle, so that we can simulate capsid assembly from protein solutions at unprecedented scales.
+Our approach systematically integrates surrogate modeling, sparse sampling, and statistical mechanics for coarse graining to efficiently compute an accurate approximation of the pairwise potential of mean force and torque.

-More broadly, this research provides a foundational tool for simulating other mesoscale phenomena, including the self-assembly of synthetic materials.
+This work is supported by Auburn University's Research Support Program.

 [Read more in our publications on surrogate modeling.](../../publications/?search=surrogate+modeling)